Darasimi-Ajewole/Image-Scraper/README.md

 ### Summary

 Image scraper is a SAAS tool for scraping images off any webpage.
-The tool was built using React, React Hooks, and React Router Context API.
-The image scraping logic was created using a python web service built with [Flask](https://flask.palletsprojects.com/en/2.0.x/) for scraping web page contents and [DOMParser]([https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) to extract images from web page content.
+The tool was built using ReactJS, [Flask](https://flask.palletsprojects.com/en/2.0.x/) for scraping web page contents and [DOMParser]([https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) to extract images from web page content.
 Styling of the search bar and error messaging were created with [Semantic UI-React](https://react.semantic-ui.com/).

 ### Motivation